ortus-docs/commandbox-docs/packages/installing_packages/installation_options.md

 ## Forced Installation

-If CommandBox sees the directory that it was going to install into already exists, it will decline to install again since it would be overwriting what's already there.
+If CommandBox sees the directory that it was going to install into already exists with a newer or equal version of the package inside, it will decline to install again since it would be overwriting what's already there.
 If you want to install anyway, use the `--force` flag.

 ```bash
 install cbsoap --force